mikeobrien/mikeobrien.github.com/_posts/2013-11-9-overriding-dependencies-in-angular-tests.md

 });
 ```

-`module()` can also be called as many times as you want as show above.
+`module()` also be called as many times as you want as show above.

 The other function provided by angular-mocks is `$inject`.
-This method injects services in the Angular IoC container.
+This method injects services registered with the Angular IoC container.
 Here is a common way of using `inject()` in tests:

 ```js
 describe('whatever', function() {